 - Easy to deploy.
-Just copy the BIN file along with any programs you’re using.
+Just copy the IP2Location BIN data file along with any programs you’re using.

 - Easy to update.
-Just replace the existing BIN file being used by your programs.
+Just replace the existing IP2Location BIN file being used by your programs.

 - Takes up minimal space and no need to install any database server software.

-- On lower end systems, queries using file I/O are still fast but does not take up much RAM.
+- On lower end systems, queries using file I/O are still fast but will not take up much RAM.

-- Easy integration with your own codes as many open source and commercial libraries & components are available for querying the BIN data file.
+- Easy integration with your own codes by using our free IP2Location libraries for querying the IP2Location BIN data file.